BlackAndWhiteData/Dash_Course/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For majjor changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.